pi-hole/docs/docs/database/gravity/recovery.md

-If the `gravity.db` database has been damaged, Pi-hole offers two build-in attemps to repair the database.
+If the `gravity.db` database has been damaged, Pi-hole offers two built-in methods to repair the database.

 ## Recover